livingsocial/rearview/README.md

 Overview
 ========

-Rearview is a Scala monitoring framework for Graphite time series data.
+Rearview is a monitoring framework for Graphite time series data.
 The monitors are simple Ruby scripts which are run in a sandbox to prevent I/O. Each monitor is configured with a crontab compatible time specification used by the scheduler.